AnaZonia/moon_notes/7 Data and methods/Github.md

 git remote add origin git@github.com:user/repo.git
 ```

-Note that there may be a need to create a token on github to create a new local repository.
+Note that there may be a need to create a token on github to create a new local repository in case you initiate with SSH.
+There is a pubkey saved in janus, and this is the one that was generated in github:

 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

+Apparently, there's issues using SSH, although it's a good option for people concerned about security.
+In general cases, stick with https.
+==attention==: even with https you may need to authenticate on browser.
+If so, a pop up window will appear.
 ### git bash
 basically git's own terminal! easy to use on windows after you install git. good alternative to windows' trash CD language.